 This is the best way to reach me.
 While I do not write with a quill, it may shock you to know that I do not have a cell phone and get e-mails ONLY on the computer.
 So leave enough time for me to find your e-mail during the day and read it.
 Do NOT text me since the only phone I have has a rotary dial and barely functions for speech.

-Be sure to let me know who you are because from an e-mail that reads "sexy dancer @ brooklyn.cuny.edu" because, believe it or not, I will have no idea who you are.
+Be sure to let me know who you are because believe it or not, from an e-mail that reads "from "sexy dancer @ brooklyn.cuny.edu" I will have no idea who you are.

 Generally, I get back to everyone in a day or two.
 If you do not hear from me, the chances are your email has disappeared into cyberspace.
-In either case, send another e-mail or leave a note for me in my mailbox in the department of Earth and Environmental Sciences.
+Whatever the case, send another e-mail or leave a note for me in my mailbox in the department of Earth and Environmental Sciences.
 If no one is in the office (3137 Ingersoll Hall) you can slip it through the door to the right of the office door but be sure to put my name on it so when it is found it will be put in my mailbox.
 You do not need to e-mail me to let me know you will not be in class.
 I will figure that out myself when you don't appear.
-Cell Phones If you feel compelled to have one, shut it off before you come to class.
-If it goes off during the class you will receive an "F" for the course.
-And if I can arrange it (and I probably can) something worse will happen as well!
-SCHEDULE Classes meet every MTWand TH from Jan 2 until Jan 23.
-The only exception is there are no classes on Jan 21 when the college is closed for Martin Luther King Day.
-You can find the calendar at: